gabrielfreitas-azr/gabrielfreitas-azr/README.md

 My research primarily centers on investigating the propagation of particles through the Universe.
 I have a major interest in modeling and simulating astrophysical environments and also applied data science for observatories.

+- 🔭 Current Project: Numerical methods to compute ultra-high energy cosmic ray spectra.
-- 🔭 Research interests: Ultra-high energy cosmic rays sources, numerical methods for particle propagation.
+- 🚀 Research interests: Ultra-high energy cosmic rays sources, numerical methods for particle propagation.

 ### 💻 Software & Data Science Skills